vinisantoro/vinisantoro/README.md

 ## Hello all, Vini here👋

-### I'm a cloud engineer at Oracle, passionate about consuming and collaborating with programming and technology content!
+### I'm a cloud engineer at Oracle, passionate about consuming and collaborating with Oracle Cloud, VMware, programming and technology content!

 - 📍 I'm from São Paulo (Brasil)
 - 💻 15+ Years Experience in IT Infrastructure